New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 Will summer courses be considered for admission purposes?

 Summer courses are considered to be of the same difficulty and rigour as courses taken during the fall/winter.
-However, grades reported to us after the final transcript deadline do not qualify to meet subject requirements and cannot be included as part of the cumulative university average calculation.
-Therefore, due to the timing of the release of summer course grades, only those taken at least one year in advance of the application year can be considered (e.g. summer courses completed in 2023 will qualify for 2024 admission consideration).
+However, grades that are not available by the published final transcript deadline do not qualify towards the requirements.
+Therefore, due to the timing of the release of summer course grades, only those taken at least one year in advance of the application year can be considered (e.g. summer courses completed in 2024 will qualify for 2025 admission consideration).
+All course components must be completed no later than the end of April (including final exams) to ensure the final grades will be issued by the final transcript deadline.

 May I complete academic subject requirements through online studies?

-Yes, we do accept online credit provided it is through a recognized university providing degree-credit courses.
+Yes, we do accept online credit provided it is through a recognized university providing degree-credit courses AND you time the course(s) such that the final grade(s) will be received by the published deadline.
 Please note:

 • Courses must be degree credit courses offered at a recognized university –for example, U of Waterloo, Queen’s University and Athabasca U are well-known Canadian online degree-credit course providers.

-• MOOCs (Massive Online Open Courses) such as those offered through FutureLean, EdEx and Coursera are not recognized.
+• MOOCs (Massive Online Open Courses) such as those offered through FutureLearn, EdEx and Coursera are not recognized.

 • Courses offered through the School of Continuing Studies at U of Toronto (SCS), which offers non-degree, non-credit courses, are not recognized.